linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 M a t u r i t y v a l u e = \$ 1,000.
 $$

-Therefore, there are 40 semiannual cash flows of  $45 and a$ 1,000 cash flow forty 6-month periods from now.
+Therefore, there are 40 semiannual cash flows of  \$45 and a\$ 1,000 cash flow forty 6-month periods from now.

 Notice the treatment of the par value.
 It is not treated as if it is received 20 years from now.
 Instead, it is treated on a consistent basis with the coupon payments, which are semiannual.